 PEN International calls for the withdrawal of the extradition request by the US government against Julian Assange.
 It also urges that the UK courts not to accede to the demand to extradite Assange when it comes to appeal.
 Meanwhile, Julian Assange should be granted release from prison as a matter of urgency.

-Assange has been held since April 2019 in the UK’s Belmarsh High Security Prison for breaching the UK Bail Act.
-He had taken refuge in the Ecuadorian embassy in London in 2012 to avoid extradition to Sweden.
-That he has been detained for so long under strict conditions in a high security prison without reasonable grounds and places his health at risk, demands that he be granted compensation for this unnecessary internment.
+Assange had been held since April 2019 in the UK’s Belmarsh High Security Prison for breaching the UK Bail Act.
+He had taken refuge in the Ecuadorian embassy London in 2012 to avoid extradition.
+That he was detained for so long under strict conditions in a high security prison without, as it transpires, reasonable grounds and which had placed his health at risk, demands that he be granted compensation for this unnecessary internment.

 If Assange were to be convicted as charged, this would open the door for further prosecutions of those who seek to disclose malpractice and human rights abuses by those in power by criminalising legitimate journalistic practice.
 In essence these practices are a) encouraging sources to provide information, b) protecting their anonymity and c) using secure means of communications.

 The US Espionage act of 1917 was designed to punish spies and traitors working with foreign governments during wartime.
 Using it to sentence Chelsea Manning to 35 years in prison was in itself a threat to critical publishing.
 Manning, it should be noted, has since been pardoned.
 The fact that Julian Assange could have faced decades behind bars would have caused a chilling effect on critical journalism seeking to expose the truth about crimes committed by governments.
 The fact that a government decides that a specific document is secret or confidential does not make it so, and on many occasions the public's right to know overrides the state’s desire to keep matters secret, such as evidence of human rights violations or corruption.